antonycourtney/antsrants/content/blog/oneref-async/index.md

 ### Basic Asynchronous Subscriptions

-To begin with, let's consider a simple extension of the TodoMVC Example to support sharing a Todo list with several users.
-As before, the complete working example is available [on CodeSandbox](https://codesandbox.io/s/github/antonycourtney/oneref-examples/tree/master/todo-async-basic) and in the [OneRef examples repository](https://github.com/antonycourtney/oneref-examples/tree/master/todo-async-basic).
+To begin with, let's consider a simple extension of the TodoMVC Example (from the [introductory post](../oneref-intro)) to support sharing a Todo list with several users.
+The complete working example is available [on CodeSandbox](https://codesandbox.io/s/github/antonycourtney/oneref-examples/tree/master/todo-async-basic) and in the [OneRef examples repository](https://github.com/antonycourtney/oneref-examples/tree/master/todo-async-basic).